laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    ``chmod u+x deploy_via_bash.sh``
    ``./deploy_via_bash.sh --stackName bigipstack --licenseType Hourly --sshKey mykey --subnet1Az1 $BIGIP_SUBNET_ID --imageName Good200Mbps --restrictedSrcAddressApp 0.0.0.0/0 --Vpc $BIGIP_VPC_ID --instanceType m5.large --restrictedSrcAddress 0.0.0.0/0``

+   *Note: If the command hangs and you do not see an output message immediately, it means the BIGIP_VPC_ID or BIGIP_SUBNET_ID values were not set.
+Set them and run the command again.*

 4. Monitor the progress at **Services** > **CloudFormation**.
 Find the BIG-IP at Services > EC2 > Instances.